mjordan/islandora_workbench_docs/docs/running_scripts.md

 - `run_scripts_threads` (optional): number of asynchronous threads to use.
 Default is 1.
 - `run_scripts_log_script_output` (optional): whether or not to log the output of scripts in the Workbench log file.
 Default is `true`, which you may want to set to `false` if your script writes its own log.

+If a script contains a shebang line (in the case of the above Python script, `#!/usr/bin/env python`), you should not need to explicitly provide an interpreter for the script.
+However, if the script does not, you must prepend the script's path with the path to the applicable interpreter.
+Workbench will look for a space in the `run_scripts` entry and consider the string on the left of the space the path to be the interpreter and the sting on the right of the space to be the script.

-Scripts are run in the order they are in within `run_scripts`.
+Scripts are run in the order they are listed in within `run_scripts`.
 Workbench will apply an earlier script to all IDs in the CSV before moving on to the next script.
 This means that the first script in the list could fetch content from Drupal and write it to a location, and the next script could use the previous script's output as its input.

 ### The "run_scripts_threads" setting

 Workbench can execute scripts on groups of IDs asynchronously, speeding up processing substantially.
 For example, if you set `run_scripts_threads` to 5, Workbench will process the IDs in the input CSV in groups of 5 in parallel.

-However, keep in mind that while setting this config option higher than 1 will likely shorten the total amount of time it takes your scripts to process all IDs, doing so will probably add additional load to Drupal, which will slow it down.
+However, keep in mind that while setting this config option higher than 1 will shorten the total amount of time it takes your scripts to process all IDs, doing so will probably add additional load to Drupal, which will slow it down.
 Experimentation and trial and error will likely be required to find the number of threads to use for a given script.

 Also note that if a group of threads executes in parallel, the order in which each one completes executing within that group is not guaranteed.
-In most cases this will not be an issue since these scripts process a single Drupal node, media, or term entity that is independent of the others in the group.
+In most cases this will not be an issue since these scripts process a single Drupal node, media, or term that is independent of the others in the group.

 ## The input CSV